 2 Children are defined in the HHS regulations as "persons who have not attained the legal age for consent to treatments or procedures involved in the research, under the applicable law of the jurisdiction in which the research will be conducted."
 45 CFR 46.402(a).

 Most applications submitted to the Kenyon College IRB qualify for either exemption or expedited review.
-Research that does not qualify for these two lower levels of review, often because they involve a protected population, international research, more than minimal risk, or use deception, must undergo a full IRB review by a quorum of IRB members at a convened meeting.
+Research that does not qualify for these two lower levels of review, often because they involve a protected population, some international research, more than minimal risk, or use deception (in some cases), must undergo a full IRB review by a quorum of IRB members at a convened meeting.
 The application process and forms remain the same as for the other levels, but investigators should note that a full review may take longer after receipt of a complete,

 You may discuss your intent to submit an application that may require a full board review with the IRB administrator at any time.
 Full review applications should be made well in advance of the next scheduled IRB meeting.